axflow/axflow/docs/guides.md

 outline: deep
 ---

-This section is a serious of guides to help you get more familiar with key concepts and functionality.
+This section is a series of guides to help you get more familiar with key concepts and functionality.